The myth is, after all, the never-ending story!!

 Ideally, the correct phrase should be, “Any high-quality link should be considered as a good link.”

-Merely having lots of backlinks does no good rather it is crucial that the backlinks should be of high quality else your backlink profile will experience a downfall.
+Merely having lots of backlinks does no good rather, the backlinks must be of high quality else your backlink profile will experience a downfall.

 So can we remove these low-quality entries or just let Google penalize us?

-Hence it is integral to conduct regular audits for your backlink profile and bring to light the low-quality links that might be affecting your ranking attempts.
+Hence it is integral to conduct regular audits for your backlink profile and bring to light the low-quality links affecting your ranking attempts.

 Yes, we understand.
-There is nothing new in case you too are putting all that you have in the link building exercise considering it to be all and end all of SEO.
+There is nothing new if you, too, are putting all that you have in the link-building exercise, considering it to be all and end all of SEO.

-It is an outcome of the various studies conducted that shows the indispensability of backlinks for ranking your website well in SERPs.
+It is an outcome of the various studies conducted that show the indispensability of backlinks for ranking your website well in SERPs.

-Do you really feel that the Google algorithms are that simple dependent merely on backlinks?
+Do you really feel that the Google algorithms are simply dependent merely on backlinks?